wvrobot/2025-fll-schedule/wonyoungs_outputs/minimum_goals.md

 OpponentVariety
 - 0 teams that see 1 or more opponent(s) twice
-- 4-5 teams with im perfect scores
+- 4-5 teams with imperfect scores

 ---Results (Example analysis with 1 schedule)---